mroam/deepLearnAlg/README.md

 Dependencies
 --------
 * [TensorFlow!] (www.tensorflow.org/install/install_mac)
-* [homebrew] (brew.sh) Software package manager/updater, for mac.
+* [homebrew] (http://brew.sh) Software package manager/updater, for mac.
 Gives us access to our other dependencies including...
 * [numpy] (www.numpy.org) includes (we want!) scipy.org and matplotlib.
 * [Anaconda](www.anaconda.com) Python Data-Science platform: supposedly manages the installation of the things like numpy, scipy, and matplotlib.
 * pip package manager, used by Anaconda to install tensorflow.
 [Wikipedia re pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) says most distributions of python include pip.
 If it is not installed...."